parth-20-07/parth-20-07.github.io/docs/Study_Notes/Embedded_Systems/Communication_Protocols/Software/SW_Controller_Area_Network_Bus_Protocol.md

 	- 1000h - 1fffh: CANOpen Parameters to configure the CANOpen
 	- 2000h - 5fffh: Manufacturer Specfic data
 	- 6000h - Afffh: Profile defined data

 ---

+### Process Data Object (PDO)
+- Generally in Producer/Consumer format.
+- Node is considered as server/producer with the client being considered as consumer.
+- This is a predetermined table which is used to communicate data at a higher frequency as it allows to club multiple data objects in response/requests and also does not require feedback on successful requests.

+---
 ### Nodes and Networks